pcdavies/DockerBasics/workshops/docker/Linux200.md

 In this section of the lab you will deploy the remaining containers to support the AlphaOffice application

 - **TwitterFeed**: This **java** application provides static Twitter posts (via a JSON file) via REST calls.
-The AlphaOffice UI mmakes calls to this container and associates the twitter posts to products displayed in the UI.
+The AlphaOffice UI makes calls to this container and associates the twitter posts to products displayed in the UI.

 - **ClientREST**: This **Node.js** application makes REST calls to the selected datasource (Oracle or MYSQL) and returns details from the Product Catalog tables.
 Selection of the datasource is parameter driven.